alpacahq/user-docs/content/trading-on-alpaca/orders.md

 To submit a trailing stop order, you will set the `type` parameter to "trailing_stop".
 There are two order submission parameters related to trailing stop, one of which is required when `type` is "trailing_stop".
 - `trail_price`: string&lt;number&gt;
   a dollar value away from the highest water mark.
-If you set this to 2.00, the stop price is always `hwm - 2.00`
+If you set this to 2.00 for a sell trailing stop, the stop price is always `hwm - 2.00`.
 - `trail_percent`: string&lt;number&gt;
   a percent value away from the highest water mark.
-If you set this to 1.0, the stop price is always `hwm * 0.99`
+If you set this to 1.0 for a sell trailing stop, the stop price is always `hwm * 0.99`.

 One of these values must be set for trailing stop orders.
 The following is an example of trailing order submission JSON parameter.